ztp130213/iHateHomework/README.md

 What is it
 ----------

 iHateHomework is only a part of iHateSchool plan.
-When go through the whole 4 years in university, I find so many useless homework wasting so much time in which I could learn my awesome tech or cool things.
-I don't wanna any other dudes who like to learn things by themself take the same bad exprience with me.
+When go through the whole 4 years in university,I find so many useless homework wasting so much time in which I could learn my awesome tech or cool things.I don't wanna any other dudes who like to learn things by themself take the same bad exprience with me.

 So iHateHomework comes!
 Homework is real a shit, just ignore them and spent more time to learn what you want!

 How to find it